Conflict Resolution Skills – How to notice conflict style and develop a strategy for dispute resolution

 This involves the use of enthusiasm, trust, personality or charm.
 However, it is open or fluid conflict conditions where opposing parties can choose to follow you or not.
 The downside to Pull style is that individuals can feel lost when the influencer is unavailable.

 You tap into the parties’ emotions, capture their imagination and help them envisage how things could be.
 To be effective with this technique, identify the common ground and use it to paint a positive picture of the outcome.
 It is effective to inspire others to join your cause while drawing closer+ the parties in conflict.

 Bridging involves finding common ground and listening, engaging and supporting those who hold opposing ideologies.
-This technique is most often useful in consulting situations, where exploration is critical.
-Use bridging in conjunction with other conflict management styles like persuasion.
+This technique is most often used in consulting situations, where exploration is critical.
+Use bridging in conjunction with other conflict management styles like, for instance, persuasion.